aaron-watts/apifax/README.md

 #### CSS Grid
 <img src="./grid.png">

-<p>The original grid layout, quickly abandoned in favour of efficiency!</p>
+*The original grid layout, quickly abandoned in favour of efficiency!*

 Originally, I had planned on following the original BBC CeeFax standard of a gridded display, consisting of 40 columns and 22 rows, with each cell consisting of 2 by 3 'pixels', and capable of a fill and/or border using an "on or off" rgb pallette.
 These standards can be observed at [edit.tf](https://edit.tf), where TeeFax users can design their own page art.